pirate/wireguard-docs/README.md

 ### NAT To NAT Connections

-WireGuard can natively make connections between two clients behind NATs, without need of a public relay server.

-**Requirements**

- - At least one peer has to have to have a hardcoded, directly-accessible `Endpoint` defined.
-If they're both behind NATs without stable IP addresses, then you'll need to use Dynammic DNS or another solution to have a stable, publicly accessibly domain/IP for at least one peer
- - At least one peer has to have a hardcoded UDP `ListenPort` defined, and it's NAT router must not do UDP source port randomization, otherwise return packets will be sent to the hardocded `ListenPort` and dropped by the router, instead of using the random port assigned by the NAT on the outgoing packet
- - All NAT'ed peers must have `PersistentKeepalive` enabled on all other peers, so that they continually send outgoing pings to keep connections persisted in their NAT's routing table

-NAT-to-NAT connections are not possible unless at least one host has a stable address, whether thats using a FQDN updated with dnymaic DNS, or a static public IP, anything works as long as all peers can communicate it beforehand.
+WireGuard can sometimes natively make connections between two clients behind NATs without need of a public relay server, but in most cases this is not possible.
+NAT-to-NAT connections are not possible unless at least one host has a stable, publicly-accessible IP address:port pair that can be hardcoded ahead of time, whether thats using a FQDN updated with dnymaic DNS, or a static public IP with a non-randomized NAT port opened by outgoing packets, anything works as long as all peers can communicate it beforehand and it doesn't change once the connection is initiated.

-*Note:* Some users report having to restart WireGuard to force it to re-rolsve dynamic DNS hostnames for peer `Endpoint`s.
-You may want to use a `PostUp` hook to make this process easier.

-NAT-to-NAT connections are not possible if all endpoints are behind NAT's with strict UDP source port randomization (e.g. most cellular data networks).
-Since neither side is able to hardcode a `ListenPort` and guarantee that their NAT will accept traffic on that port after the outgoing ping, you cannot coordinate a port for the initial hole-punch between peers and connections will fail.
-For this reason, you generally cannot do phone-to-phone connections on LTE/3g networks, but you might be able to do phone-to-office or phone-to-home where the office or home has a stable public IP and doesn't do source port randomization.
+Wireguard does not search for a hole-punching port dynamically like WebRTC/N2N as it has no concept of a signaling server to communicate the port to the other side, it only works with a hardcoded `Endpoint` address and `ListenPort`, and `PersistentKeepalive` set to some non-null value on both sides.

-The connection process looks like this:
+#### The hole-punching connection process

  1. Peer1 sends a UDP packet to Peer2, it's rejected Peer2's NAT router immediately, but that's ok, the only purpose was to get Peer1's NAT to start forwarding any expected UDP responses back to Peer1 behind its NAT
  2. Peer2 sends a UDP packet to Peer1, it's accepted and fowarded to Peer1 as Peer1's NAT server is already expecting responses from Peer2 because of the initial outgoing packet